devDucks/astroarch/README.md

 # First boot
 After you burned the .img file to your SD, you _should_ be able to reach astroarch via VNC, however if you don't see the desktop or you can't connect to it this likely means that unfortunately your raspberry pi rev cannot boot the image.
 In this case please plug a monitor and report here the output!
+Once you are logged in the first thing you should do is update the system, open the terminal and type `update-astroarch` command

 # Connecting via browser (noVNC)
 By default `AstroArch` will start a hostpot called `AstroArch`, to connect to that WiFi network use the password `astronomy`